National Museum, Bloemfonteinan agency of the Department of Arts and Culture

 The Ornithology Department was established in the early 1970s, with the appointment of Dr Tibor Farkas (1973-1986).
 The organization of material on display, much of which was exotic in origin, was the primary objective at this time.

-Active collection of material began in 1977, but a lack of resources prevented the addition of any new material to the collection between 1979 and 1982.
+Active collection of material began in the mid 1970s, but a lack of resources prevented the addition of new material to the collection between 1979 and 1982.

-During Roy Earlé's term as Head of Department (1983-1990), the main objective was to resurrect active collection.
+During Roy Earlé's term as Head of Department (1983-1990), the main objective was to resurrect active collection, focussing on birds representative of the Free State.
 The organization of the collection however meant its rationalization to about 500 study skins, as a result of deterioration of many specimens.

-Collection of avian ectoparasites and avian blood parasites began in 1987.
+Collection of avian ecto-parasites and avian blood parasites began in 1987.
 The alcohol collection was started in September 1988.
+A tissue sample collection was started in 2011.
+Samples were also donated by visiting researchers from the University of New Mexico, the Natural History Museum of Paris, and the University of California.

 Management of the Departmental collection was the responsibility of Ben Bester (1984-1985), Hester du Toit (1984-1992), Kotie Herholdt (1985-1989), Mariana de Wet (1986-1989), and Dawie de Swardt (1988 to present).